Tips for Traveling in Hurricane Zones During Hurricane Season

-Unfortunately, however, there is an ever-present summertime danger that has the capacity to derail your well-thought-out vacation plans: hurricane season.
-And with some of the most popular places to visit in the U.S. – Florida, South Carolina and the coastlines of Hawaii – prone to hurricanes, preparing for hurricane-related travel risks are a great way to protect your travel investment.
+There is an ever-present summertime danger that has the capacity to derail your well-thought-out vacation plans: hurricane season.
+And with some of the most popular places to visit – the Caribbean, Florida, Hawaii, and Mexico – prone to hurricanes, preparing for hurricane-related travel risks are a great way to protect your travel investment.

 What, where and when is hurricane season?